patchew-project/qemu/docs/tools/qemu-img.rst

   Amends the image format specific *OPTIONS* for the image file *FILENAME*.
 Not all file formats support this operation.

+  The set of options that can be amended are dependent on the image format, but note that amending the backing chain relationship should instead be performed with ``qemu-img rebase``.

 .. option:: bench [-c COUNT] [-d DEPTH] [-f FMT] [--flush-interval=FLUSH_INTERVAL] [-i AIO] [-n] [--no-drain] [-o OFFSET] [--pattern=PATTERN] [-q] [-s BUFFER_SIZE] [-S STEP_SIZE] [-t CACHE] [-w] [-U] FILENAME

   Run a simple sequential I/O benchmark on the specified image.
 If ``-w`` is